survivejs/react-book/manuscript/getting_started/05_understanding_react_components.md

 After a component has been mounted and it's running, you can operate through the following methods:

 * `componentWillReceiveProps(object nextProps)` triggers when the component receives new props.
 You could, for instance, modify your component state based on the received props.
 * `shouldComponentUpdate(object nextProps, object nextState)` allows you to optimize the rendering.
 If you check the props and state and see that there's no need to update, return `false`.
+This is where [Immutable.js](https://facebook.github.io/immutable-js/) and similar libraries come in handy thanks to their easy equality checks.
+[The official documentation](https://facebook.github.io/react/docs/optimizing-performance.html#shouldcomponentupdate-in-action) goes to greater detail.
 * `componentWillUpdate(object nextProps, object nextState)` gets triggered after `shouldComponentUpdate` and before `render()`.
 It is not possible to use `setState` here, but you can set class properties, for instance.
-This is where [Immutable.js](https://facebook.github.io/immutable-js/) and similar libraries come in handy thanks to their easy equality checks.
-[The official documentation](https://facebook.github.io/react/docs/advanced-performance.html#shouldcomponentupdate-in-action) goes to greater detail.
-* `componentDidUpdate()` is triggered after rendering.
+* `componentDidUpdate(object nextProps, object nextState)` is triggered after rendering.
 You can modify the DOM here.
 This can be useful for adapting other code to work with React.

 Finally, when a component is unmounting, there's one more hook you can use: